sunfishcode/eyra/README.md

 in Rust.

 It uses [Origin] for program and thread startup and shutdown, and [c-gull] for ABI-compatible libc function implementations.
+It currently works on Nightly Rust on Linux on x86-64, x86, aarch64, and riscv64.

 [Origin]: https://github.com/sunfishcode/origin#readme
 [c-gull]: https://github.com/sunfishcode/c-ward/tree/main/c-gull#readme

 ## Quick start

-Eyra needs two things.
+Running a Rust program under Eyra needs two steps.
 First, a Cargo.toml dependency, which we can add with:

 ```console
 cargo add eyra --rename=std